skewb1k/upfile/README.md

 # UpFile

+> ⚠️ **Work in Progress**: This project is under active development.
+> The CLI is not stable and may change at any time until v1.0.0 release.
+> If you encounter any issues on beta versions, try to delete $UPFILE_DIR directory, its layout may change

-**Upfile** is a CLI tool for syncing files across multiple places.
+**UpFile** is a CLI tool for syncing files across multiple projects.

-It's designed to help you manage shared configuration files like .prettierrc, .golangci.yml, or any other file.
+It's designed to help you manage shared configuration files like .prettierrc, .golangci.yml, or any other files.

 UpFile operates on a simple but powerful principles:

+- Each file identifies by unique `filename`.
-- Each filename has one `upstream` version, which acts as the source of truth.
+- Each filename has associated with it `upstream` version, which acts as the source of truth.
-- You can add multiple instances of the same filename across your projects.
+- You can add multiple instances of the same file across your projects.
 These are called `entries`.
 - Entry can be `pushed` to the upstream and be `pulled` from it.

 # Installation